babahadjsaid/ARP_Firstassignment/README.md

 ![plot](./images/command.png)

 ##### Inspect Window:
-The position of the hoist is graphically shown on this window in which there are 2 buttons:
+The position of the hoist is shown on this window in which there are 2 buttons:

 - **_S_** (stop) to immediately stops the hoist
 - **_R_** (reset) to move back the hoist to the initial position.

 ![plot](./images/inspect.png)
 #### Additional features:
-- The hoist will automatically be reseted if it is not moved for more then 60 seconds.
+- The hoist will automatically be reseted if the hoist is not moved for more then 60 seconds.
 - During the execution of the program, each process will write information on their log file, located in the `Logs` directory.
 ### Documentation:
-you will find an auto generated documentation of the code in the doc folder, by running the index.html file.
+You will find an auto generated documentation of the code in the doc folder, by running the index.html file.
 ## Folders tree:

 The repository is organized as follows: